 Cancelling hung-up requests in uvicorn

 Let’s say I have a FastAPI app.
-What happens to my when someone calls it up, asks a tough question, and then hangs up?
-By default, the app continues processing the request until it completes.
-This isn’t always desireable, especially in cases where the request is non-mutative (e.g. GET/HEAD/OPTIONS).
+What happens when someone calls it up, asks a tough question, and then hangs up?
+By default with a server like uvicorn, the app continues processing the request until it completes.
+This isn’t always desirable, especially in cases where the request is non-mutative (e.g. GET/HEAD/OPTIONS).

-It turns out that it’s fairly straightforward to solve this problem, at least for ASGI apps hosted in uvicorn, which is true of many FastAPI users. asyncio’s BaseProtocol already provides a connection_lost() handler, so we can just hook into it.
+It turns out that it’s fairly straightforward to solve this problem, at least for ASGI apps hosted in uvicorn. asyncio’s BaseProtocol already provides a connection_lost() handler, so we can just hook into it.
 The only tricky bit is figuring out which tasks to kill, which can be done by intercepting the set.add calls that uvicorn uses to track tasks across the entire server.

 Because asyncio implements cancellation as a subclass of BaseException, you can also catch that exception and take the opportunity to cancel any downstream API calls you may have made.
 This is an exercise left to the reader.